 About me

 I am an urban planner, an architect and a political scientist.
 I’m fascinated by the connections between the social and built environments.
-Since the beginning of 2019, I have been the Van Eesteren Fellow at TU Delft’s Faculty of Architecture and the Built Environment, Department of Urbanism.

 Explorer.
 Educator.
 Researcher.